-- > Have special educational needs (SEN) or disabilities or health conditions (see section 10) - > Are young carers - > May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - > Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - > Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - > Are asylum seekers - > Are at risk due to either their own or a family member's mental health needs - > Are looked after or previously looked after (see section 12) - > Are missing from education - > Whose parent/carer has expressed an intention to remove them from school to be home educated

-5. Roles and responsibilities

-Safeguarding and child protection is everyone's responsibility.
+Have special educational needs (SEN) or disabilities or health conditions (see section 10) Are young carers May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality Have English as an additional language Are known to be living in difficult situations - for example, temporary accommodation or where there are issues such as substance abuse or domestic violence Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation Are asylum seekers Are at risk due to either their own or a family member's mental health needs Are looked after or previously looked after (see section 12) Are missing or absent from education for prolonged periods and/or repeat occasions Whose parent/carer has expressed an intention to remove them from school to be home educated 5.
+Roles and responsibilities Safeguarding and child protection is everyone's responsibility.
 This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.
+At Grove Road School we are committed to safeguarding children and young people, and we expect everyone who works in our school to share commitment.
+Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
+We will always act in the best interests of the child.

-5.1 All staff

-All Staff who work directly with children are expected to read at least part 1 of Keeping Children Safe in Education (KCSIE).
+5.1 All staff All Staff who work directly with children are expected to read at least part 1 of Keeping Children Safe in Education (KCSIE).
 All staff will read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
 All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
 All staff will be aware of: